tamsky/rhodecode-enterprise-ce/docs/tutorials/scaling-best-practices.rst

 set of |repos|.
 This lets users work on an instance that has less traffic than those being hit by CI servers.
 To configure this, use |RCC| to install multiple instances and configure the database and |repos| connection.
-If you do need to reset the database connection, see the :ref:`config-database` section.
+If you do need to reset/adjust the database connection, see the :ref:`config-database` section.

-Once configured, set your CI servers to use a particular instance and for user specific instances you can configure loads balancing.
-See the :ref:`nginx-ws-ref` section for examples.
+You can configure then a load-balancer to balance the traffic between the CI dedicated instance and instance that end users would use.
+See the :ref:`nginx-ws-ref` section for examples on how to do it in NGINX.

 Switch to Database Sessions
 ---------------------------

-To increase database performance switch to database-based user sessions.
-In a large scale deployment, we recommend switching from file-based sessions to database-based user sessions.
+To increase |RCE| performance switch from the default file based sessions to database-based.
+In such way all your distributed instances would not need to share the file storage to use file-based sessions.
+Database based session have an additional advantage of the file based ones that they don't need a periodic cleanup as the session library cleans them up for users.
 For configuration details, see the :ref:`db-session-ref` section.

 Tuning |RCE|
 ------------